tastyware/tastytrade/.github/CONTRIBUTING.md

 # Contributions

-Since Tastytrade certification sessions are severely limited in capabilities, the test suite for this SDK requires the usage of your own Tastytrade credentials.
-In order to pass the tests, you'll need to set use your Tastytrade credentials to run the tests on your local fork.

-## Steps to follow to contribute

-1. Fork the repository to your personal Github account and make your proposed changes.
+If you want to run tests locally before opening a PR you can do the following:
-2. Export your username, password, and account number to the following Github Actions repository secrets: `TT_SECRET`, `TT_REFRESH`, and `TT_ACCOUNT`.
+1. Export your OAuth secret, refresh token, and account number to the following environment variables: `TT_SECRET`, `TT_REFRESH`, and `TT_ACCOUNT`.
 The account should be a margin account.
-3. Make sure you have at least one share of long $F in your account, which will be used to place the OCO complex order (nothing will fill), as well as at least $2 of buying power.
+2. Make sure you have at least one share of long $F in your account, which will be used to place the OCO complex order (nothing will fill), as well as at least $2 of buying power.
-4. Run `make install` to create the virtual environment, `make lint` to format your code, and `make test` to run the tests locally.
+3. Run `make install` to create the virtual environment, `make lint` to test code formatting, and `make test` to run the tests locally.